watspeed/systems-platform-security/lab2/lab2-guide.md

 However, this is not a `root`-owned `Set-UID` program yet.
 We can achieve this by
-first change the ownership of the program to `root` and then change the permission to `4755` to enable the `Set-UID` bit, as shown in the following command:
+first changing the ownership of the program to `root` and then changing the permission to `4755` to enable the `Set-UID` bit, as shown in the following command:
 ```bash
 sudo chown root stack32